babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: How do we get library authors to.. so all the problems we're talking about now are your own code.

-Wait, a lot of the code that we run and ship is not even our own code, it's libraries.
+**Henry**: Wait, a lot of the code that we run and ship is not even our own code, it's libraries.
 They are all on ES5 and we have this whole other problem.

 **Jason**: What if it's too late, right? (laughs) Like quite literally.
 What if all the code that you're passing to Babel is already transpired to ES5.
 Does anything matter?